Telefonica/toolium/docs/remote_configuration.rst

 Basic Configuration
 -------------------

-This section shows how to launch tests on a remote Selenium or Appium server.
+This section shows how to launch tests on a remote Selenium, Appium or GGR server.
 Configure its properties in *[Server]* section in properties.cfg file::

     [Server]